smartobjectoriented/soo/doc/source/architecture/agency/core/injector.rst

 The injector is responsible to allocate the memory necessary to store the ITB buffer (image) which represents the ME itself.

 When the ME is stored in the local SD-card storage, the agency core application allocates a user space area.
-When the ME is retrieved from an external device using Bluetooth, the *vuihandler* backend performs an in-kernel memory allocation in the *vmalloc'd* area of the Linux kernel.
+When the ME is retrieved from an external device using Bluetooth, the *Injector* performs an in-kernel memory allocation in the *vmalloc'd* area of the Linux kernel.

 These kind of memory allocation results in spare allocation of pages and implies updates of the page tables within the LInux kernel.